 Suizenji Jojuen (水前寺公園):

-It is a very beautiful garden with lake.
-This historical garden design is based on road map of Tokyo to Kyoto during Edo period (東海道五十三次) as you can see the below picture there is shape of Mt.
-Fuji!
+Suizenji Garden is a very beautiful spot in Kumamoto with lake.
+This historical garden design is based on Tokaido (東海道五十三次) road map that connects to Tokyo-Kyoto during Edo period.
+As you can see the hill that represents the Mt.
+Fuji and the pond represents the Lake Biwa!

 Hosokawa Gyobutei (細川刑部邸):

 This is a former residence of Hosokawa Gyobu.
-During Edo period high class Samurai used to stay there now it is restored in tbe memory of Samurai.
+During Edo period high class Samurai used to stay there, now it is restored in the memory of Samurai.
+There is a combined ticket for visiting both the Castle and this residence @ 640 Yen.

-Kumamoto is blessed with its natural ground water resource which makes Kumamoto “Japan No.1 ground water city”.
-The most popular foods are Donburi (red wagyu beef), Bashashi (horse meat), Kumamoto Ramen (noodles), Sushi (raw fish).
+Kumamoto is blessed with its natural ground water resource which makes Kumamoto “Japan’s No.1 ground water city”.
+The most popular foods are Donburi (red wagyu beef), Bashashi (horse meat), Kumamoto Ramen (noodles), and Sushi (raw fish).

-Sweets are; Ikinari Dango made by sweet potatoes are covered by red bean paste and then wrapping with steamed rice flour.
+Sweets are; Ikinari Dango made by sweet potatoes covered by red bean paste and then wrapped in steamed rice flour.

-Kumamoto has both an international and domestic airport.
-So, it’s easy to access from any parts of Japan and, across the world because of Hong Kong (many connecting flights) and Seoul.
+Kumamoto has both an international and a domestic airport.
+So, it’s easy to access from any part of Japan and, across the world because of Hong Kong (connecting many flights) and Seoul.
+We have separate BLOG Click

 Fare: 9000 Yen ～ 45000 Yen